The next generation leaders training -

 the 2nd ENFSI Forensic Governance Forum (FGF2019)

 will be held in October 13th – 18th, 2019 at Tallink City Hotel in Tallinn, Estonia.
-High-glass facilities together with top speakers and a moderator will ensure excellent programme and best possible learning environment.
+High-class facilities together with top speakers and moderator will ensure an excellent programme and best possible learning environment.

 Crucial to ensure a substantial learning impact of this FGF is a vivid interaction between participants.
 There will be time dedicated to the sharing of experiences, and discussing of management dilemmas.

 Find the preliminary course programme here

 The program content of the 2nd Forensic Governance Forum has been prepared based on the following themes:

 I. Questions behind the data.
 The Data Driven Leader.
 Smart and strategic use of digitalization and data analytics.

 a.
 Trends, Digitalization, Data and Strategy in Forensics

 b.
 Data visualization and business decision making tools